Print

 Don't be put off by what seems like a long list of ingredients, most (or all) of these are pantry staples you probably have on hand, especially around the holidays.

-• 2 ready-made or homemade double pie crusts or equivalent frozen puff pastry sheets
+• 2 store-bought or homemade double pie crusts or equivalent frozen puff pastry sheets

-• 2 cups homemade chicken or turkey broth (473g) (sub low sodium store-bought)
+• 2 cups homemade chicken broth or turkey broth (473g) (sub low sodium store-bought)

 • roasted turkey (11 ounces dark meat + 5 ounces white meat), cubed